Home » Thrift Store Makeovers » Decoupage Sewing Drawer

 Continue to apply Mod Podge and napkins on your entire project.
 I used the flat edge of a butter knife to carefully encourage the napkin to “stick” in the back corners of the sewing drawer.

-The napkins used for this decoupage sewing drawer were beverage size.
+The napkins used for this decoupage sewing drawer were beverage-size.
 For these first steps, I only used 2 napkins.
 I’ll be very transparent here.
-I took a break because I didn’t really know what I was going to do with the ornate front of the vintage sewing drawer.
-After a good night’s sleep, I was back at it the next morning.
+I took a break because I didn’t know what to do with the ornate front of the vintage sewing drawer.
+After a good night’s sleep, I was back at it the following day.

 How to Decoupage Ornate Sewing Drawer Front